Sustained Quantum Coherence and Entanglement in the Avian Compass

-We now wish to determine an appropriate choice for our parameter $k$ in Eqn.~\ref{masterEqn}.
-In Ref.~\onlinecite{resonance2}, the authors report that a perturbing magnetic field of frequency of 1.316~MHz (i.e. the resonance frequency of the `remote' electron) can disrupt the avian compass.
-They note that this immediately implies a bound on the decay rate (since the field would appear static for sufficiently rapid decay).
+We now determine an appropriate choice for our parameter $k$ in Eqn.~\ref{masterEqn}.
+In Ref.~\onlinecite{ritz09}, the authors report that a perturbing magnetic field of frequency of 1.316~MHz (i.e. the resonance frequency of the `remote' electron) can disrupt the avian compass.
+They note that this immediately implies a bound on the decay rate $k$ (since the field would appear static for sufficiently rapid decay).
 Here we aim to refine this bound on $k$ by considering the oscillating magnetic field {\em strength} which suffices to completely disorient the bird's compass, i.e. $150~{\rm nT}$.
 (Indeed, even a $15~{\rm nT}$ field was reported as being disruptive, but to be conservative in our conclusions we take the larger value here.)
-To model this effect, we activate the oscillatory field component defined in Eqn.~\ref{BfieldEqn} and examine the singlet yield (i.e.\ the eventual population of shelving state $| S \rangle$) as a function of the angle between the Earth's field and the molecular axis.
+To model this effect, we activate the oscillatory field component defined in Eqn.~\ref{BfieldEqn} and examine the singlet yield as a function of the angle between the Earth's field and the molecular axis.
 Consistent with the experimental work, we find that there is no effect at such weak fields when the oscillatory field is parallel to the Earth's field.
-Therefore for our analysis we set the oscillatory field to be perpendicular.
+Therefore we set the oscillatory field to be perpendicular.
 The results are shown in Figure~\ref{fig:classicalField}.
 We conclude that if the oscillating field is to disorient the bird, as experiments showed, then the decay rate $k$ should be approximately $10^4$ s$^{-1}$ or less.
 For higher values of $k$ (shorter timescales for the overall process) there is no time for the weak oscillatory field to significantly perturb the system; it relaxes before it has suffered any effect.
-Such a value for the decay rate is consistent with the long RP lifetimes in certain candidate cryptochrome molecules found in migratory birds~\cite{lifetime}.
+Such a value for the decay rate is consistent with the long RP lifetimes in certain candidate cryptochrome molecules found in migratory birds~\cite{liedvogel07}.

 Taking the value $k=10^4$ s$^{-1}$, we are able to move to the primary question of interest: how robust this mechanism is against environmental noise.
-There are several reasons for dehorence.
-For example dipole interaction, electron-electron distance fluctuations and other particles' spin interaction with the electrons will cause decoherence.
-We describe generic environmental noise with a standard Lindblad ME technique~\cite{Neilsen}, where Eqn.~\ref{masterEqn} above is extended with a dissipator as follows:
+There are several reasons for decoherence, e.g.~dipole interactions, electron-electron distance fluctuations and other particles' spin interactions with the electrons.
+We describe such environmental noise by extending Eqn.~\ref{masterEqn} with a standard Lindblad dissipator~\cite{nielsen00}: